 The rules governing nonqualified deferred compensation plans are very plan-specific, so be sure to read your plan description entirely before deciding whether to enroll.
 SERPs can be very restrictive, severely limiting your ability to access your money after making the irrevocable election.

-Frequently asked questions about deferring compensation in a supplemental executive retirement plans
+FAQ: deferring compensation in a supplemental executive retirement plans (SERP)

 What if you want to access the money early?

-Is there an annual limit on how much you can contribute?
+Is there an annual limit on how much you can contribute to a SERP?

 There is no IRC limit on annual additions to a SERP plan, but there may be limits at the plan level.